AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 ## Conclusion

 Rendering entities in a GUI is a complex task that requires careful consideration of various factors, including entity size, offsets, and vanilla rendering quirks.
 There are many things I still don't fully understand, but I'm happy with the current state of the entity renderer in SR's JEI integration.

-Who would have though that a simple pitch of an idea would lead to such a deep dive into a system like this?
+Who would have thought a simple idea would lead to a deep dive into a system like this?
 I certainly didn't expect to spend so much time on this.
 However, I learned a lot about Minecraft's rendering system and how to work with entities in a GUI context.
-I hope this blog post has provided some insights into the challenges and solutions involved in rendering entities in a GUI.
+I hope this blog post has provided some insights into the challenges and solutions involved.

 Special thanks again to [embeddedt] for giving me this awesome idea.
-Another huge shoutouts to the team behind NeoForge as well as
-ModDevGradle.
-The mod loader and the Gradle toolchain are awesome tools that make mod development so much easier.
-Shoutouts to the
-JetBrains team as well for maintaining a Java runtime that supports DCEVM which makes hot swapping way better.
+Another huge shoutout to the team behind NeoForge as well as ModDevGradle.
+The mod loader and the Gradle toolchain are awesome tools that make mod development much easier.
+Shoutouts to the JetBrains team for maintaining a Java runtime that supports DCEVM which makes hot swapping way better.

 Lastly, I want to thank you for reading this far.
 If you have any questions or suggestions, feel free to reach out.